^

 • Infectious and inflammatory lesions of the lungs and other respiratory organs.

-• Changes in the position of the heart due to the growth of the uterus and reflex pressure on the vessels, displacement of the abdominal cavity organs and pressure on the diaphragm.
+• Changes in the position of the heart due to the growth of the uterus and reflex pressure on the vessels, displacement of the abdominal organs and pressure on the diaphragm.

 • Diseases of the heart and cardiovascular system (heart failure, heart attack).

-• Infections, sepsis, trauma.
+• Infections, sepsis, injuries.

-• Harmful habits and drug overdose.
+• Bad habits and drug overdose.

-Symptoms of tachycardia in pregnancy
+Symptoms of tachycardia during pregnancy

 • Dizziness, fainting.